 - Comment sharing

-If you take advantage of incoming traffic to find out what your visitors are looking for, you can develop new solutions, all of which provide new opportunities to generate additional web traffic.
+If you take advantage of incoming traffic to listen to what problems your visitors are trying to solve, you can have an endless funnel of ideas for new solutions, all of which can provide you with new opportunities to generate new streams of web traffic.

-- Create a free or paid e-learning course.
+- Create a free or paid online training program.

 - Event Registrations (e.g. EventEspresso)